 Stonz products adhere to four core values:

-A. Women’s Enterprise Centre has provided us with several services: both tangible and intangible.
-The service and respect we received from our business advisor at WEC was like none other we had encountered before from a financial supportive organization.
+A. WeBC has provided us with several services: both tangible and intangible.
+The service and respect we received from our business advisor at WeBC was like none other we had encountered before from a financially support organization.
 She made herself available at all hours which matches most entrepreneurs’ wacky schedules.
-Her knowledge around both the business side and financial lending was impressive.
-The WEC loan has enabled us to build up our inventory for our growing client base, expand our product line and move to the next level by expanding into new world markets.
+Her knowledge of both the business side and financial lending was impressive.
+The WeBC loan has enabled us to build up our inventory for our growing client base, expand our product line and move to the next level by expanding into new world markets.

-WEC’s due diligence process and belief in our business has been a great boost–an intangible benefit I never expected to get from a lender.
+WeBC’s due diligence process and belief in our business have been a great boost–an intangible benefit I never expected to get from a lender.

 Q. What inspired you to take the leap and start your own business?

 A. I love being outdoors and wanted to continue spending time outside with my new son…which meant he too needed warm footwear.
 I could not find anything on the market that filled my need for warm, soft-soled, stay-on footwear for my 5-month-old.
 I knew it was a market need I had not seen filled.
 I was keen to begin a business and had been ready for some time to start one before my son came along.